 South Weber is a somewhat small city located in the state of Utah.
 With a population of 7,836 people and two constituent neighborhoods, South Weber is the 74th largest community in Utah.

 Housing costs in South Weber are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Utah.

-The education level of South Weber citizens is very high relative to the national average among all cities (21.84%): 39.72% of adults in South Weber have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of South Weber are very well educated compared to the average community in the nation: 39.72% of adults in South Weber have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in South Weber in 2018 was $31,372, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,488 for a family of four.

 The people who call South Weber home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Weber residents report their race to be White, followed by Asian.
 Important ancestries of people in South Weber include English, German, Dutch, Irish, and Scottish.

 The most common language spoken in South Weber is English.
 Other important languages spoken here include Spanish and Italian.